Thirty-one years ago on April 26, 1992, a little boy by the name of Aaron James Judge was born. The next day, he was adopted.

 Patty and Wayne raised one heck of a player and a man.
 On the field, Judge won American League Rookie of the Year in 2017, is a four-time All-Star and has blasted more than 200 home runs.
 Off the field, he's founded the All Rise Foundation, which "inspires children and youth to become responsible citizens by engaging them in activities that encourage them to reach unlimited possibilities."

 And even Judge admits he's a momma's boy.
-He still calls her all the time, even while he's been busy chasing records.
+He still calls her all the time, even when he was busy chasing records.

 #Yankees #AaronJudge is all smiles with him mom & dad, after getting the news that he was unanimously voted the American League's Rookie of the Year!
 (In case you were wondering - Judge was adopted by Patty and Wayne Judge the day after he was born back in April 1992) pic.twitter.com/fyNFZ0WX2Z